 - Gradient filter.

-The lens hood is the simplest useful device in a photographer’s arsenal.
-Externally, the hood is in the shape of a cylinder, often with wavy walls, which is attached to the front of the lens.
-Often, backlighting in a photograph occurs from exposure to a light source that is outside the frame.
+The lens hood is the most straightforward, helpful accessory in a photographer’s arsenal.
+Externally, the hood is in the shape of a cylinder, often with wavy walls attached to the front of the lens.
+Usually, backlighting in a photograph occurs from exposure to a light source that is outside the frame.
 In this case, the hood will remove the side flare.
 It also enhances picture contrast and color saturation.

-Another useful lens attachment is a polarizing filter.
-It allows you to get rid of glare by transmitting light only in a certain direction.
-It allows you to remove all light streams coming from other directions, thereby minimizing the possibility of flare in the photo.
+Another proper lens attachment is a polarizing filter.
+It allows you to get rid of glare by transmitting light only in a specific direction.
+It will enable you to remove all light streams coming from other directions, thereby minimizing the possibility of flare in the photo.
 A polarizing filter is often used to reduce glare when photographing water and glass.
 It is very effective in this kind of situation.

-Gradient ND filter also allows you to remove light in the image and balance the brightness in different parts of the image.
-For pavilion photography, when artificial light sources are used, diffusers and reflectors will help.
-The correct organization of the lighting of the model gives almost complete guarantee that the flare will not appear in the photo.
+Gradient ND filter also allows you to remove light in the image and balance the brightness in different picture parts.
+For studio photography, when artificial light sources are used, diffusers and reflectors will help.
+The correct organization of the model’s lighting gives an almost complete guarantee that the flare will not appear in the photo.